vertica/VerticaPy/docs/source/contribution_guidelines_code.rst

     contribution_guidelines_code_example

-Please browse through each to find the required inforamtion.
+Please browse through each to find the required information.